 1. Determination of Purchase Price.
 For illustrative purposes only, if the Closing Price were greater than \$30.00, then the aggregate Purchase Price would be \$45.2 million, less the Third Party Expenses of J3.
-Assuming the Closing Price is \$32.50, then the Purchase Price would be equal to \$44.6 million (comprised of \$45.2 million less \$600,000 in Third Party Expenses); the cash portion of the Merger Consideration would be \$7.874 million (equal to the difference between (x) the product of 19% multiplied by \$44.6 million, and
+Assuming the Closing Price is \$32.50 and assuming the Assumptions, then the Purchase Price would be equal to \$44.6 million (comprised of \$45.2 million less \$600,000 in Third Party Expenses); the cash portion of the Merger Consideration would be \$7.874 million (equal to the difference between (x) the product of 19% multiplied by \$44.6 million, and (y) \$600,000 in Third Party Expenses) and the stock portion of the Merger Consideration would be stock, portion of the Merger Consideration would be stock portion of the Merger Consideration of the stock portion of the merger Consideration of the Stock portion of the merger Consideration would consist of 1,130,031 shares of Gartner Common Stock.
+Furthermore, shares of J3 Capital Stock, J3 Warrants and J3 Options would be entitled to cash and shares of Gartner Common Stock as follows:

-- (y) \$600,000 in Third Party Expenses) and the stock portion of the Merger Consideration would consist of 1,130,031 shares of Gartner Common Stock.
-Furthermore, shares of J3 Capital Stock, J3 Warrants and J3 Options would be entitled to cash and shares of Gartner Common Stock as follows: - 2.
-Consideration for Shares of J3 Preferred Stock.
-Each share of J3 Preferred Stock issued and outstanding as of immediately prior to Effective Time (other than any Dissenting Shares) would be canceled and extinguished at the Effective Time and would be converted at such time into the right to receive Merger Consideration having a value of \$35.65 per share, payable in an amount equal to approximately \$21.35 in cash and approximately 0.440 shares of Gartner Common Stock. - 3.
-Consideration for Shares of J3 Common Stock.
+2. Consideration for Shares of J3 Preferred Stock.
+Each share of J3 Preferred Stock issued and outstanding as of immediately prior to Effective Time (other than any Dissenting Shares) would be canceled and extinguished at the Effective Time and would be converted at such time into the right to receive Merger Consideration having a value of \$35.65 per share, payable in an amount equal to approximately \$21.35 in cash and approximately 0.440 shares of Gartner Common Stock.

+3. Consideration for Shares of J3 Common Stock.
 Each share of J3 Common Stock issued and outstanding as of immediately prior to Effective Time (other than any Dissenting Shares) would be canceled and extinguished at the Effective Time and would be converted at such time into the right to receive Merger Consideration having a value of \$37.46 per share (consisting of the quotient of (i) \$44.6 million Purchase Price, less the approximately \$12.23 million aggregate Preferred Merger Consideration divided by (ii) a total of 864,369 shares of J3 Common Stock outstanding after giving effect to the termination of all J3 Warrants and J3 Options).
-Such Merger Consideration would be payable in approximately \$0.633 in cash and approximately 1.133 shares of Gartner Common Stock in respect of each share of J3 Common Stock. - 4.
-J3 Warrants and J3 Options.
+Such Merger Consideration would be payable in approximately \$0.633 in cash and approximately 1.133 shares of Gartner Common Stock in respect of each share of J3 Common Stock.

+4. J3 Warrants and J3 Options.
 At the Effective Time, all J3 Warrants and J3 Options would be treated as follows.
-If the holder of a J3 Warrant or J3 Option elects to terminate its warrant or option by delivering a Termination Consent to Gartner in order to receive a portion of the Merger Consideration in respect of each Net Issuance Share of such J3 Warrant or J3 Option, the J3 Warrants and J3 Options so treated would terminate and cease to be exercisable and would thereafter represent solely the right to receive Merger Consideration having a value of \$37.46 per share, based on the Merger Consideration payable for each share of J3 Common Stock.
+If the holder of a J3 Warrant or J3 Option elects to terminate its warrant or option by delivering a Termination Consent to Gartner in order to receive a portion of the Merger Consideration in respect of each Net Issuance Share of such J3 Warrant or J3 Option, the J3 Warrants and J3 Options so treated would terminate and cease to be exercisable and would thereafter represent solely the right to receive Merger Consideration payable for each share of J3 Common Stock.
 As with the J3 Common Stock, such Merger Consideration would be payable via cash in an amount equal to approximately \$0.633 in cash and approximately 1.133 shares of Gartner Common Stock in respect of each Net Issuance Share of such J3 Warrant or J3 Option in accordance with the terms of the Termination Consent.